ibm-garage/node-garage-utils/README.md

 | fatal | 60    | Fatal errors that result in the application being terminated.          |

 By default, applications in all environments log to stdout at level "info" and above.
-Logged entries are emitted as single-line JSON objects for easy collection, indexing, and searching.
-If you wish to watch logs from a single instance in real time (such as when running locally during development), you can pipe stdout to the `bunyan` [CLI tool](https://github.com/trentm/node-bunyan#cli-usage) for filtering and pretty-printing.
+Logged entries are emitted as single-line JSON objects by default for easy collection, indexing, and searching.
+In development, logs are automatically pretty-printed, via the special [bunyan-prettystream-circularsafe](https://www.npmjs.com/package/bunyan-prettystream-circularsafe) stream implementation, for easier human consumption in real time.

-Automated tests (specs) log at level "trace" and above to a `test.log` file, plus levels "warn" and above to stderr.
+Automated tests log at level "trace" and above to a `test.log` file, plus levels "warn" and above to stderr.
 This prevents expected log output from messing up the test reports.
 Scripts log to stderr at level "warn" and above by default.

-For specs and scripts, logging to stderr is internally pretty-printed via the special [bunyan-prettystream-circularsafe](https://www.npmjs.com/package/bunyan-prettystream-circularsafe) stream implementation.
+For both specs and scripts, logging to stderr is automatically pretty-printed, as well.

 In all cases, the default logging level can be overridden via a `LOG_LEVEL` environment variable and set dynamically by the application using Bunyan's `logger.level()` and `logger.levels()` functions.

+The default formatting can be overridden by setting the `LOG_FORMAT` environment variable to "json" "pretty", or "script", but do not use any formatting other than "json" in production environments (a warning will be logged if you do).

+You can also use the `bunyan` [CLI tool](https://github.com/trentm/node-bunyan#cli-usage) for filtering and pretty-printing JSON logs, as an alternative to the formatting provided by this library.

 #### logger.level([level])